TopCape/PersonaFlowReader/README.md

 ### 1: Decode Event File

-This option outputs a .DEC file with the same name as the input file (ex.
-E0_000.EVS -> E0_000.DEC).
-The outputed file is in a text format that is readable by any text editor software.
-The operation requests the name of the file to decode (including the extension) or a folder path (ending in "/") with the files to decode inside.
+This option outputs a .DEC file and a .TXT file with the same name as the input file (ex.
+E0_000.EVS -> E0_000.DEC and E0_000.TXT).
+The outputed files are in a text format that are readable by any text editor software.
+The operation requests the name of the file to decode (including the extension, so E0_000.EVS for example) or a folder path (ending in "/") with the files to decode inside.

+If you are only interested in editing dialog and text in events, the .TXT file is all you need to edit.
+It contains the lines of text used in the decoded event.
+Each line must be between quotes.

+If you want to edit actual event file code or add more dialog lines (which implies adding at least more `ld_text` instructions), you must edit the .DEC file.
+This file contains the code inside of the event in an assembly-like format.
+Not every instruction is known, so those are written as "unknown", followed by the bytes it is comprised of.
+Some instructions have parameters that are also unknown.

 I recommend using Notepad++ as I created a language style file for it.
 This has custom colors for different instructions and situations, which make the files easier to read.
 The file is present in the "Notepadpp_style" folder.
 In Notepad++, go to the "Language" tab > "User Defined Language" > "Define your language..." and in here, click "Import".
 Navigate to the "Notepaddpp_style" folder and import the .xml inside.
 Now, this style should automatically be selected for every .DEC file you open.

-The text file itself contains the code inside of the event file in an assembly language-like format.
-Not every instruction is known, so those are written as "unknown", followed by the bytes it is comprised of.
-Some instructions have parameters that are also unknown.

 ### 2: Encode Event File

-This option encodes a .DEC file specified by the user (extension included), replacing the original .EVS of the same name.
+This option encodes a .DEC (and .TXT file) specified by the user (the user must specify only the DEC file, so E0_000.DEC for example), replacing the original .EVS of the same name.
 Similarly to the decode instruction, this one can also receive a directory path, provided it ends in "/".

 ### 3: Archive Event Files